 The other star zone from the exhibition.
 Less identical if compared to Do Min-Joon’s house.
 I guess it was because the space given was much smaller than the studio where the drama was filmed.

-Other than these drama sets, props for example Cheon song-yi’s dress, Do Min-Joon Alien outfits, rare meteorites that fell to the earth were also one of the many exhibits in the hall.
-Visitors can even take pictures at certain photo booth and bring back home the fond memories together with Do Min-joon and Cheon Song-yi.
+Other than these drama sets, props for example Cheon song-yi’s dress, Do Min-Joon Alien outfits, and rare meteorites that fell onto the earth were also among the many exhibits in the hall.
+Visitors can even take pictures at a certain photo booth and bring back home the fond memories together with Do Min-joon and Cheon Song-yi.

 This DDP Art hall 1 is also a filming scene in the drama.
 Remember the scene where Cheon Song-yi took up a spy character in her “come back” movie in the drama?
-The place that she fall off was just located right beside the cafe zone.
+The place where she fall off was just located right beside the cafe.
 Remember to check it out!

 My Love from the Star Exhibition Details: